 With The Percussion Collective, Jeff has toured the United States, performed on a live broadcast for WXQR’s Midday Masterpieces, and given a featured evening performance at the Percussive Arts Society International Convention.
 He is an extra percussionist for the Baltimore Symphony and regularly freelances with several new music ensembles including Kaleidoscope Chamber Orchestra (CA), Mind on Fire (MD), NewPrism Ensemble (DC), NakedEye Ensemble (PA), and ensemble mise-en (NY), with whom he toured to Hong Kong in 2018.
 Jeff has appeared at the Yellow Barn Music Festival, the Bang on a Can Summer Festival, the Norfolk Chamber Music Festival, and the Eighth Blackbird Creative Lab, and can be heard on Elm City and Cantaloupe Records.

-Jeff is on the percussion faculty of the Peabody Institute of the Johns Hopkins University and Mount Saint Mary’s University.
+Jeff is on the percussion faculties of the Peabody Institute of the Johns Hopkins University, Mount Saint Mary’s University, and the DMV Percussion Academy.
 Jeff holds degrees from UMass Amherst and the Peabody Conservatory, where he was awarded the Harold Randolph Prize in Performance.
 He recently earned an Artist Diploma at the Yale School of Music, where he studied with marimba virtuoso Robert van Sice.
 Jeff is a proud artist endorser of Vic Firth sticks and mallets, Zildjian cymbals, Evans drumheads, and Pearl/Adams drums and percussion.